MGID Pixel via Google Tag Manager: URL-based conversions

-Follow these simple steps to set up MGID Pixel via GTM:
+Follow these simple steps to set up MGID Pixel via Google Tag Manager (GTM):

 2. During the conversion tracking setup, select MGID Pixel via GTM as your preferred tracking method and save the campaign.